 3.2 Approved users can download the VPN client and installation instructions from the VPN page at https://www.baylor.edu/its/index.php?id=957861.

 3.3 Only VPN client software that is approved by and/or distributed by ITS networking services may be used to connect to the Baylor University VPN concentrators.

 3.4 By using VPN technology with personal equipment, users must understand that their machines are a de facto extension of Baylor University's network, and as such must comply with Baylor University's Information Technology Policies https://www.baylor.edu/its/index.php?id=40538.

 3.5 Baylor University ITS has created a VPN application for sponsored third parties such as software consultants or support personnel, to gain VPN access to support on campus systems.
 A Baylor University employee must sponsor the application by the third party.
 In addition, the third party must complete and sign a non-disclosure agreement with Baylor University.
 Employees needing the necessary forms may contact the Helpline x4357.

 3.6 VPN provides secure access into the Baylor Network.
 VPN does not, by itself, provide Internet connectivity.
-Users are responsible for providing their own Internet service via dial-up, cable modem, DSL, or other means to be able to use Baylor's VPN service.
+Users are responsible for providing their own Internet service via cable modem, DSL, or other means to be able to use Baylor's VPN service.

-3.7 Currently VPN software is available for Windows 2000/XP and Mac OS X. Approved users are responsible for the installation of the VPN software.
+3.7 Currently VPN software is available for Windows 7 and 8 and Mac OS X. Approved users are responsible for the installation of the VPN software.